curl/everything-curl/usingcurl-verbose.md

 connections and then the connection counter may increase or not increase depending on what curl decides it needs to do.

+If we use a HTTPS:// URL instead of a HTTP one, there will also be a whole bunch of lines explaining how curl uses CA certs to verify the server's certificate and some details from the server's certificate etc. Including which ciphers were selected and more TLS details.

 In addition to the added information given from curl internals, the -v verbose mode will also make curl show all headers it sends and receives.
 For protocols without headers (like FTP, SMTP, POP3 and so on), we can consider commands and